ansys/pymapdl/doc/source/examples/technology_showcase_examples/techdemo-28/ex_28-tecfricstir.rst

 The tool plunges into the workpiece at a very shallow depth, then rotates to generate heat.
 The depth and rotating speeds are the critical parameters for the weld temperatures.
-The parameters are determined based on the experimental data of Zhu and Chao.
+The parameters are determined based on the experimental data of Zhu and Chao [Zhu2004]_.
 The tool travels from one end of the welding line to the other at a speed of 2.7 mm/s.

 28.6.
 Analysis and Solution Controls